favourbadakin/FLiCKSPOT/README.md

 #### Project Summary

-In this project, I implemented a design made by a Twitter user using the TMdb API.
+In this project, I implemented a design made by a Twitter user using TMdb API.
 I added a few functionalities as well.
-You can reach out to me if you feel with can transform the project to another level.
+You can reach out to me if you feel we can transform this project to another level.

 #### Live Server
 [https://flickspot.vercel.app]